 ▽

-Ang’s past work demonstrates AIM in action, showing how its principles translate into fresh research questions, methods, data collection, findings, and insights.
+My past work, including my books How China Escaped the Poverty Trap (2016) and China’s Gilded Age (2020), demonstrates AIM in action, showing how its principles translate into fresh research questions, methods, data collection, findings, and insights.

 ▽

-Building on that demonstration, The Polytunity Project, a faculty lab Ang directs at JHU, facilitates a global movement: How can changemakers seize the polytunity and apply AIM across regions and sectors, in creative and unexpected ways?
+Building on that demonstration, The Polytunity Project, a faculty lab I founded and direct at JHU, facilitates a global movement: How can changemakers seize the polytunity and apply AIM across regions and sectors, in creative and unexpected ways?

-In the following pages, you’re invited to enter the portal of Polytunity, a world of possibilities amid disruptions.
+In the following pages, you’re invited to enter the portal of Polytunity and explore possibilities amid crises and disruptions.

 Polytunity